digital-asset/docs.daml.com/docs/2.8.1/docs/canton/usermanual/persistence.rst

 It is important that the participant's backup is not more recent than that of the domain's, as that would constitute a ledger fork.
-Therefore, if you back up both participant and domain databases, always back up the participant database before the domain.
-If you are using a domain integration, then backup the sequencer node before backing up the underlying domain storage (e.g. Besu files).
+Therefore, if you back up both participant and domain databases sequentially, always back up the participant database before the domain.
+If you are able to perform a complete system backup in a single step (e.g. when using a cloud RDS) you have to ensure that no component is making writes to the db while the backup is ongoing.

+If you are using a domain integration (Fabric, Besu), then backup the sequencer node before backing up the underlying domain storage (e.g. Besu files).

 In case of a domain restore from a backup, if a participant is ahead of the